il8677/secchat/README.md

 ## cryptography

-### message encryption TODO: certificate verification with ca
+### message encryption TODO: we discard the message if signature is invalid right
 All messages have a signature which consists of the hashed message which is encrypted with the senders private key.
 Private messages are send to the server in twofold where one of the messages is encrypted with our own public key and one message is encrypted with the recipients public key.
 This ensures that all messages are end-to-end encrypted as they are stored encrypted in the server and the server does not have the private key to decrypt them.
+When receiving messages the client always checks if the signature is valid with help of the certificate which the client also verifies.
+If the signature is invalid we discard the message.

 ## displaying messages
 When displaying the messages we make sure to never print more characters than the respective max length.